sonuoha/BuildUSD/README.md

 Notes
 - JSON manifests work immediately; YAML manifests require installing PyYAML.
+- Sample manifest templates live at:
+  - src/ifc_converter/config/sample_manifest.json (JSON with `_comment` helper fields)
+  - src/ifc_converter/config/sample_manifest.yaml (YAML with inline comments)
-- A sample manifest template lives at src/ifc_converter/config/sample_manifest.json; copy or rename it locally (e.g. to src/ifc_converter/config/manifest.yaml) when preparing project-specific settings.
+  Copy one of them locally (e.g. to src/ifc_converter/config/manifest.yaml) when preparing project-specific settings.
 The real manifest remains untracked by design and can be loaded from local paths or omniverse:// URIs.
 - 2D annotation contexts (e.g. alignment strings in IfcAnnotation) are preserved.
 If the ifcopenshell geometry iterator rejects an annotation context, the pipeline emits a warning and falls back to manual curve extraction so the data still lands in the 2D geometry layer.